nguyenlab/SMT-LowRec/pivot-translation/triangulation/README.md

 The scripts are to train pivot translation, which induces a source-target phrase table given a source-pivot phrase table and a pivot-target phrase tables.

-1. data:
+# data:
 - phrase-table.src-pvt, phrase-table.pvt-trg: input phrase tables
 - test.src, test.trg: the test set to filter input phrase tables

-2. Training: triangulation
+# Training
+The script to train a triangulation model

         ./triangulation.sh

-3. Filtering: input phrase tables by a test set
+# Training with filtered phrase tables by a test set

-This script filters input phrase tables that contain only phrases included in a given test set to speed up the training time.
+This script filters input phrase tables before training.
+The input phrase tables are filtered that contain only phrases included in a given test set to speed up the training time.

         ./triangulation-filter.sh

 # References